Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/avoiding_common_attacks.md

 Currently in the smart contract, no functions call external functions

 ## DoS with Block Gas Limit
 Although not fully implemented, I have been working on a modifier to check if the input address is a band manager.
-Since the number of band managers can increase, and I am using a for loop to check if the address is in the array, I need to consider checking for gas usage.
+Since the number of band managers can increase, and I am using a for loop to check if the address is in the array, I need to consider checking for gas usage so that executing the modifier does not run out of gas and fail.

-## tx.origin problem
+## Tx.origin problem
 msg.sender is always used in the contract

-## Gas limits
-no loops are currently used in the contract

 ## Poison data
 For song input, the type is set to text for song name and number for price on the front end.
 If an incorrect address is input for a band manager, the band manager panel will not be shown